yofeca/Data-Entry-Application/README.md

 Data-Entry-Application
 ======================

-A data etry application that view scanned Birth Certificates and encode necessary details...
+A data etry application used by data encoders to view scanned Birth Certificates and encode necessary details...

-f
+Language: C#
+Database: Text file (json encoded)